Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 There are several ways to buy your France train tickets.

-• From a travel agent, if your ticket is perhaps part of a larger trip.
+• You can buy your ticket from a travel agent, if your ticket is perhaps part of a larger trip.

-• At the train station, either from the office or from the machine.
+• You can buy it at the train station, either from the office or from the machine.
 Large train stations have offices that are usually open all day.
-Smaller stations, however, may only be open a few hours a day.
-If that is the case, there will be a (complicated) machine to sell you your ticket.
+Smaller stations, however, may only be open a few hours a day – if that.
+If the office is closed, there will be a (complicated) machine to sell you your ticket.
 There is an English option but you may have to click up to ten times to buy a simple ticket, and you'll need a card with a chip and a pin.
 A regular credit card won't work.
-Save yourself the hassle and use your phone, the information office, or buy it before you leave home and print it out or download it.
+Save yourself the hassle and use your phone, the information office, or buy your ticket before you leave home and print it out or download it.

-• Please be aware that you CANNOT buy your ticket on the train!
+• Please be aware that you CANNOT buy TGV tickets or TER tickets on the train!
 If the machine is broken and the office is closed, you cannot claim you were unable to buy a ticket (I speak from experience).
-Get on your smartphone and buy it online otherwise you will pay a fine.
+Get on your smartphone and buy it online before the train leaves the station otherwise you will pay a fine.
+If everything has failed and you do not have a ticket when you board, keep an eye out for the conductor, who must be stopped during his or her "premier passage" or first swing through the train.
+It's sort of a "grace" period which may avoid a fine...

 Train passes in France

-If you're planning on doing a lot of train travel in France over a limited time, then a pass of some sort may well be cost effective.
+If you're planning on doing a lot of train travel in France, then a pass of some sort may well be cost effective.
 If, on the other hand, your journeys will be occasional and not necessarily predictable, a pass will probably cost you more than buying your tickets individually.

 Here's what you should know about French rail passes.

-• There are two distinct but relatively similar passes: Eurail if you live outside Europe, and Interail if you live within Europe (UK included).
+• There are two distinct but relatively similar passes: Eurail if you live outside Europe, and Interail if you live within Europe (UK included, despite Brexit).
 Find out more about these passes here.

-• Either pass allows you to travel anywhere between three and eight days during a one-month period.
+• Either pass allows you to travel between three and eight days during a one-month period.

-• Whichever pass you choose, remember that if you take the TGV, you'll need a reservation.
+• Whichever pass you choose, remember that if you take the TGV, you'll need a reservation, which costs extra.
 You cannot just hop on.

 Train rides from Paris